 Renowned for being the world’s smallest dog, the Chihuahua has a larger-than-life personality that makes him appealing to everyone.
 This fun-loving small dog forms a close bond with a single person and is genuinely an affectionate housemate.
 Curious and bold, the Chihuahua is an intelligent, devoted dog that makes life unforgettable.

-Here at All The Small Dog Breeds, we specialise in all things small dogs.
+Here at All The Small Dog Breeds, we specialize in all things small dogs.
 Whether you are researching your current small dog breed or looking to adopt another, we provide informative dog breed descriptions to help you through the process.